informalsystems/vdd/fastsync/fastsync.md

 #### Fairness

-We sometimes consider the following (fairness) constraint in the safety and liveness properties below:
+As mentioned above, without assumptions on the correctness of some peers, no protocol can achieve the required specifications.
+Therefore, we sometimes consider the following (fairness) constraint in the safety and liveness properties below: